Sampeteq/cinema-app/readme.md

-This is a cinema-app to browse films, making reservations for their screenings and management for admins.
+This is web app to manage a cinema.

+Features:

+1.Storing and searching films:

+Endpoints:

+/films (POST) - add a new film (admin only)

+/films (GET) - search all films

+/films?category={category} (GET) - search films by category

+/////////////////////

+2.Storing and searching screenings:

+Endpoints:

+/screenings (POST) - add a new screening (admin only)

+/screenings (GET) - search all films screenings

+/screenings?{paramName}=paramValue - search screenings by params

+/screenings-rooms (POST) - add a new screening room (admin only)

+/screenings-rooms (GET) - search all screenings room (admin only)

+/////////////////////

+3.Booking tickets

+Endpoints:

+/screening-tickets (POST) - book a new ticket for screening

+/screenings-tickets/{ticketId}/cancelled - cancel a ticket's booking

+/screenings-tickets (GET) - search all tickets (admin only)

+/////////////////////

-Tech stack: Java 17, Spring Boot 2.6.7, Lombok, H2 DB, Open API
+Tech stack:Java 17, Spring Boot 2.6.7, Lombok, H2 DB, Open API

 API available on localhost:8080/swagger-ui:

-Films:

-/films (POST) - add a new film (admin only)

-/films (GET) - read all films

-/films/{category} - read all films by category

-Screenings:

-/screenings (POST) - add a new film's screening (admin only)

-/screenings (GET) - read all films screenings

-/screenings/{filmID} - read all screenings by film id

-Tickets:

-/tickets (POST) - reserve a new ticket for film's screening

-/tickets/{ticketId}/reservation/cancelled - cancel a ticket's reservation

-/tickets (GET) - read all tickets (admin only)